che-incubator/chectl/README.md

       the latest known version.
                            This parameter is used only when the installer is 'olm'.

-  --workspace-engine=legacy|dev-workspace
+  --workspace-engine=che-server|dev-workspace
-      [default: legacy] Workspace Engine.
-If not set, default is "legacy". "dev-workspace" is experimental.
+      [default: che-server] Workspace Engine.
+If not set, default is "che-server". "dev-workspace" is experimental.

   --workspace-pvc-storage-class-name=workspace-pvc-storage-class-name
       persistent volume(s) storage class name to use to store Eclipse Che workspaces data

+ALIASES
+  $ chectl server:deploy
 ```

 _See code: [src/commands/server/start.ts](https://github.com/che-incubator/chectl/blob/v0.0.2/src/commands/server/start.ts)_